shouldbeclaudio/Comparing-Analysis-Project/README.md

 # Mid-Bootcamp-Project 2023

-- In this project i did some comparing analysis from 2000 to 2022 of countries like:
+- In this project i did some comparison analysis from 2000 to 2022 of countries like:
 - Portugal
 - Spain
 - Ireland
 - Greece

-- With some data figures:
+With some data figures:
 - Debt-to-GDP
 - Inflation Rate
 - Unemployment Rate
 - Interest Rate

+# Hint:
-- Hint: "I could be doing the PIGS Countries (Portugal, Italy, Greece, Spain), but i choose Ireland due to his amazing performance through the years in terms of debt-to-gdp and other reductions compare to the others!"
+"I could be doing the PIGS Countries (Portugal, Italy, Greece, Spain), but i choose Ireland due to his amazing performance through the years in terms of debt-to-gdp and other reductions compare to Italy!"

 ### Process #1 - Data Visualization, Selection & Modelling in Python.

 - Gathering some data from "World Bank open data" to a excel file
-- Format the excel for a .csv file to start working on the dataset
+- Format the excel file for a .csv file to start working on the dataset
 - Data Cleaning and preprocessing
 - Attribute Selection
 - Save Clean Data into a .csv file for Tableau Visualizations